 - 1. Relativistic Quantum Mechanics - 2.
 Spin - 3.
-Relativistic Electromagnetism - 4.
+Quantum Electro-Dynamics - 4.
 Coulomb Scattering, $e\mu \rightarrow e\mu$ - 5.
-Compton Scattering, $e\gamma \to e\gamma$ - 6.
+Compton Scattering, $e\gamma \rightarrow e\gamma$ - 6.
 Colour - 7.
 Renormalisation This course runs in parallel with the Quantum Field Theory course, from which we will use some results.
 Some topics mentioned in this course will be covered in more detail in the Standard Model and Phenomenology courses next week.
-Textbooks: These notes are intended to be self-contained, but only provide a short introduction to a complex and fascinating topic.
+Textbooks: These notes are intended to be self-contained, but provide just a short introduction to a complex and fascinating topic.
 You may find the following textbooks useful: - 1.
 Aitchison and Hey, Gauge Theories in Particle Physics, CRC Press. - 2.
 Halzen and Martin, Quarks and Leptons, Wiley. - 3.
 Peskin and Schröder, An Introduction to Quantum Field Theory, ABP. - 4.
 Ryder, Quantum Field Theory, CUP. - 5.
 Srednicki, Quantum Field Theory, CUP. - 6.
 Schwartz, Quantum Field Theory and the Standard Model, CUP.

 The first two are more practical and closer to the spirit of this course while the other contain many more mathematical details.
 The last one is very recent.
 If you are particularly interested in (or confused by) a particular topic, I encourage you to take a look at it.
 If there are other textbooks which you find particularly helpful, please tell me and I will update the list.
-These notes are based heavily on the content of previous versions of this course, in particular the 2013 version by Jennifer Smillie.
+These notes are based heavily on the content of previous versions of this course, in particular the 2013 version by Jennifer Smillie and later modifications by Andreas Banfi.
 Throughout, we will use "natural units" where $\hbar = c = 1$ and the metric signature (+ - - -).
-Please email any comments, questions or corrections to a.banfi@sussex.ac.uk.
+Please email any comments, questions or corrections to jeppe.andersen@durham.ac.uk.

-Andrea Banfi May 25, 2016
+Jeppe R. Andersen March 15, 2021

 1 Relativistic Quantum Mechanics

 In order to describe the dynamics of particles involved in high-energy collisions we must be able to combine the theory of phenomena occurring at the smallest scales, i.e. quantum mechanics, with the description of particles moving close to the speed of light, i.e. special relativity.
 To do this we must develop wave equations which are relativistically invariant (i.e. invariant under Lorentz transformations).
 In this section we will derive relativistic equations of motion for scalar particles (spin-0) and particles with spin-1/2.

 1.1 The Klein-Gordon Equation

-We start with the Hamiltonian for a particle in classical mechanics:
+Consider first the Hamiltonian for a particle in classical (non-relativistic) mechanics: